Azzbo77/Azzbo77-AI/README.md

    ```

 2. **Generate Self-Signed Certificates**
-   Replace 192.1xx.x.xxx with your machine’s IP or use localhost:
+   Replace 192.1xx.x.xxx with your machine’s IP or use localhost: (These files are ignored by `.gitignore` for security)

    ```bash
    mkdir certs